UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

 As an example, maybe you have been using TensorFlow 1.x.x for your project and now you need to install a package that requires TensorFlow 2.x.x but you will still be needing the old version of TensorFlow for another package, for instance.
 This is easily solved with isolated environments.

+Another example is when a reviewer want you to remake a figure.
+You haev already started to use a newer Python version or newer packages and realise that your ealier script does not work anymore.
+Having freezed the environment would have solved you from this issue!

 .. note::

    Isolated/virtual environments solve a couple of problems: